Responsibly Going Responsive

 With the addition of touchscreen commands, improved web browser capabilities, advances in HTML, CSS and more, the modern website has continued to evolve.

 But what it does mean is that you should occasionally audit your website, or have someone do it for you.
-You should ensure that you’re giving everyone, from the new iPhone 8 user to the blogger on a secondhand laptop still using Internet Explorer 7, the best and most complete user experience (UX) that you can.
+You should ensure that you’re giving everyone, from the iPhone X user to the blogger on a secondhand laptop still using Internet Explorer 7, the best and most complete user experience (UX) that you can.

 10 Things to Check on Your Website